Reduced / Sequestered

 It is crucial to manage the drawbacks of biomass energy through regulation.
 Most important to bear in mind is that biomass—carefully deployed—is a means to reach a clean energy future, not the destination itself.

-This analysis assumes all biomass used for electricity generation is derived from perennial bioenergy feedstocks—not forests, annuals, or waste—and replaces conventional coal, oil and natural gas.
-By 2050, biomass power could avoid 2.5-3.6 gigatons of greenhouse gas emissions with associated marginal first costs of $51-62 billion.
-As clean wind and solar power combined with energy storage become more available in a flexible grid, the need for biomass power will potential be reduced in several regions of the world.
+This analysis assumes all biomass used for electricity generation is derived from perennial bioenergy feedstocks—not forests, annuals, or waste—and replaces conventional coal, oil, and natural gas.
+By 2050, biomass power could avoid 2.5–3.6 gigatons of greenhouse gas emissions with associated marginal first costs of US$51–US$62 billion.
+As clean wind and solar power combined with energy storage become more available in a flexible grid, the need for biomass power will have the potential to be reduced in several regions of the world.